rmnaderdev/Whitelist-Sync-2/README.md

 For issues with the mod please open an issue on [GitHub](https://github.com/rmnaderdev/Whitelist-Sync-2/issues).
 For other support requests, feature requests, or other general discussion.
 Please join the [Discord Server](https://discord.gg/7FMJN4kurr).

 ## Support the project
-If you like this project and want to support it, consider donating to my [PayPal](https://www.paypal.com/paypalme/PSVFX), [buymeacoffee](https://buymeacoffee.com/potatodotjar) or using the new [Whitelist Sync Web](https://whitelistsync.com) service!
+If you like this project and want to support it, consider donating to my [PayPal](https://www.paypal.com/paypalme/PSVFX), [buymeacoffee](https://buymeacoffee.com/potatodotjar) or by using the new [Whitelist Sync Web](./docs/WhitelistSyncWeb.md) service!
 Any amount is appreciated!

 ## Supported Forge Versions
 - 1.21.3